 This paper studies the managerial problem of dynamic pricing in the secondary durable-goods market, where sellers typically have limited information about item-specific heterogeneity.
 It develops a structural model of dynamic pricing that features the seller learning about item-specific demand through initial assessment and active learning in the sale process.
 The model is estimated using novel panel data of a leading used-car dealership.
 Policy experiments are conducted to quantify the value of the dealer's initial information about item-specific demand and of lowering the price-adjustment cost.
 With the dealer's average net profit per car in the estimation sample being around $740, the initial information about item-specific demand worth roughly $243, and cutting the dealer's price-adjustment cost by half would increase its profit by about $103.

 Short-Run Needs and Long-Term Goals: A Dynamic Model of Thirst Management, 2012. (with Ahmed Khwaja and K. Sudhir).
-Revise and Resubmit, at Marketing Science.
+Accepted, Marketing Science.

 Beverage consumption occurs many times a day in response to a variety of needs that change throughout the day.
 In making their choices, consumers self-regulate their consumption by managing short run needs (e.g., hydration and mood pickup) with long-term goals (e.g., health).
 Using unique intra-day beverage consumption, activity and psychological needs data, we develop and estimate a model of high frequency consumption choices that accounts for both intra-day changes in short run needs and individual level unobserved heterogeneity in the degree of self-regulation.
 A novel feature of the model is that it allows for dynamics of consumption and stockpiling at the level of product attributes.
 The model is used to evaluate introduction of new products in the beverage category and gain insight into the linkage between self-regulation and excess consumption.
 Broadly, the modeling framework of balancing short run needs with long-term goals has wide ranging applications in choices where long term effects are gradual (e.g., nutrition, exercise, smoking and preventive health care).